tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 I'm keen to read more into monad transformers and property based testing.

-I then want to loop back around and improve the performance of my solutions: looking into strictness and more efficient data structure.
-I also want to make types fit the data better: where they could be more generic making them more generic and where they're too generic, and possible values of the type don't represent possible values of data the type represents, choose or make another type that's better suited.
+I then want to loop back around and improve the performance of my solutions: looking into strictness and more efficient data structures.
+I also want to make types fit the data better: where they could be more generic making them more generic and where they're too generic, and possible values of the type don't represent possible values of data the type represents, choose, or define, another type that's better suited.

 _As with [Part 1][part1], all my solutions are [mastered on Github][tarquinaoc]._